merlynjocol/Data_Analysis_Vizualization_Peer_Learning/README.md

 # Online Peer Learning by students and researchers at the Center for Research and Interdisciplinarity during the transition to e-learning as a strategy to face the Covid-19.

-**Team:** Annie Hasserjian, Naomie Guille, Merlyn Johanna Hurtado, Paul Montecot Grall, Plaifon Parama
+**Data Analysis Team:** Merlyn Johanna Hurtado, Paul Montecot Grall **Writing Article Team:** Annie Hasserjian, Naomie Guille, Merlyn Johanna Hurtado, Paul Montecot Grall, Plaifon Parama

-January 2021

 # 1. Description